lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 ### 4. MAX
 MAX is used to find the maximum value in a column.
+- Display the maximum value in the number column of the number table

 ```sql
 SELECT MAX(column_name) FROM table_name;
 ```